Man City's appeal against Champions League ban to be heard by CAS in June | Goal.com

 Man City's appeal against Champions League ban to be heard by CAS in June

-Manchester City’s appeal against the club's two-year Champions League ban will be heard by the Court of Arbitration for Sport on June 8-10.
+Manchester City’s appeal against the club's two-year ban from European football will be heard by the Court of Arbitration for Sport on June 8-10.

 UEFA handed down the punishment, which included a €30 million fine (£25m/$33m), to the Premier League champions in February for breaching Financial Fair Play rules.